 To facilitate a FREE culture development dance project which will unite communities using dance as a tool to encourage interaction, Social integration, social equality, gender equality and freedom of expression amongst the young generation of London.
-The aim & purpose of this project is to invite young people aged between 12-25 years of age from various community groups and minority groups to participate in the Free Society Dance Camp which will run daily for 2 weeks in the summer holidays of 2020, by providing two to three workshops daily for the length of two hours for each workshop taught by highly professional Choreographers & Mentors which are know and respected world wide for their art & knowledge.
+The aim & purpose of this project is to invite young people aged between 12-25 years of age from various community groups and minority groups to participate in the Free Society Dance Camp which will run daily for 2 weeks date to be announced, by providing two to three workshops daily for the length of over an hour for each workshop taught by highly professional Choreographers & Mentors which are know and respected world wide for their art & knowledge.

 Open Bloc Jam Sessions with live DJ to allow all to Connect, Exchange, Share and Progress.

-Allow all individuals to interact and with the help of the creative mentors create a performance piece which will be performed at the end of the Program in a theatre.
+Allow all individuals to interact and with the help of the creative mentors create a performance piece which will be performed at the end of the Program to a live audience.

 We believe that everyone deserves the chance to reach the highest levels of opportunities and development regardless of their background.
 By supporting Creating Society with Dance, you or your organisation is making the highest quality teaching more widely accessible and leaving a lasting legacy.